cobbler/cobbler/docs/cobbler.rst

 Additional Help
 ###############

-We have a Gitter Channel and you also can ask questions as GitHub-Issues.
+We have a Gitter Channel and you also can ask questions as GitHub issues.
 The IRC Channel on Freenode (#cobbler) is not that active but sometimes there are people who can help you.

-The way we would prefer are GitHub-Issues as they are easily searchable.
+The way we would prefer are GitHub issues as they are easily searchable.